 Since 1864, the U.S. Army has been the steward of ANC-an active military shrine that continues to inter or inurn veterans, spouses and dependents with dignity and honor.
-ANC employees and ceremonial bands and units from the Army, Navy, Marine Corps, Air Force and Coast Guard honor through burial on average 27-30 veterans and family members each weekday and 5-7 burials on Saturday (over 7,000 annually).
-ANC has extended operations to include interment of cremated remains that do not require ceremonial support on Saturdays.
+ANC employees and ceremonial bands and units from the Army, Navy, Marine Corps, Air Force and Coast Guard honor through burial, on average, 27-30 veterans and family members each weekday and 7-10 burials on Saturday (over 7,000 annually).
+ANC continues to offer burial operations, to include interment of cremated remains that do not require ceremonial support, on Saturdays.